Jon-AtAWS/opensearch-ml-quickstart/README.md

 python examples/conversational_search.py --host-type aos --categories "technology"

 # Agentic search with extended document corpus for complex reasoning
-python examples/agentic_search.py --host-type os --categories "research" --max-docs 1000
+python examples/agentic_search.py --host-type os --categories "research" --n 1000
 ```

 The command-line interface supports several common options that work across all examples.
 The `--host-type` parameter specifies whether you're using self-managed OpenSearch (`os`) or Amazon OpenSearch Service (`aos`).
 The `--categories` option allows you to specify which data categories to load from the Amazon PQA dataset.
-The `--max-docs` parameter limits the number of documents loaded per category, useful for testing or resource-constrained environments.
+The `-n` parameter limits the number of documents loaded per category, useful for testing or resource-constrained environments.
 The `--delete-existing-index` flag forces deletion of existing indices, ensuring a clean setup for testing.
 The `--no-load` option skips data loading entirely, useful when working with pre-existing indices.

 ## 🔍 Troubleshooting